Coinbase acquired Earn.com But this you already knew.

 "their approach to combating suspicious trading and market manipulation; their policies on the operation of bots; their limitations on the use of and access to non-public trading information; and the safeguards they have in place to protect customer funds from theft, fraud, and other risks."

-Results will be published, though it is unclear what failure to comply entails, particularly for those exchanges that decided not to operate in NY after the BitLicense requirement (see Kraken CEO: Crypto Exchange Won't Answer New York AG's Inquiry and his fuming Twitter rant).
+Results will be published, though it is unclear what failure to comply entails, particularly for those exchanges that decided not to operate in NY after the BitLicense requirement (see Kraken CEO: Crypto Exchange Won't Answer New York AG's Inquiryand his fuming Twitter rant).

-Christine Lagarde, MD of the International Monetary Fund, continues to advocate for international cooperation around an "even-handed regulatory agenda" for crypto assets, highlighting the benefits they could bring to the financial system (fast and cheap transactions, more efficient settlements, secure, immutable storage of private and public data).
+Christine Lagarde, MD of the International Monetary Fund, continues to advocate for international cooperation around an "even-handed regulatory agenda" for crypto assets, highlighting the benefits they could bring to the financial system (fast and cheap transactions, more efficient settlements, secure, immutable storage of private and public data). ✍️ "Just as a few technologies that emerged from the dot-com era have transformed our lives, the crypto-assets that survive could have a significant impact on how we save, invest and pay our bills."

 In a sign that traditional financial institutions are feeling some FOMO too, Barclays has launched a corporate venturing arm that will focus on areas such as artificial intelligence, distributed ledgers and smart contracts.